SEA

 Make sure to also scan your competitors’ websites to find content and keywords you might not have thought about yet.

 As the name Keyword Planner suggests, it immediately puts your keywords into a clear plan.
 This is one of the major advantages of the Keyword Planner.
 Go through the list of suggested keywords and tick the ones you want to save in an ad group.
 You can go ahead and view your plan, and Google calculates how many clicks you could achieve with what budget.
-It shows you the possibilities, and it allows you to optimise your budget accordingly.
+It shows you the possibilities, and it allows you to optimize your budget accordingly.

 Paid tools with free version